with Jeremy Westcott –

 Some things are more obviously negative: self-gratification, self-indulgence.
 Making ourselves feel good, using food, shopping, sex, drugs, alcohol.
 Whatever it is, if the self is involved, it needs to die.
 It needs to go on the cross.

 He chose to say, ‘Not My will, but Yours be done’ even when His flesh, His soul, looked into what it was going to have to carry.
 Being sinless, because He loved us so much, He was willing to go to the cross and take our sin, our flesh, our self, and be crucified.
-He took our place, took the punishment of God’s wrath on sin, and He also represented us there so that we could identify with Him through the bread and the wine.
+He also represented us there so that we could identify with Him through the bread and the wine.

 I am crucified with Christ; nevertheless I live; yet not I, but Christ lives in me, and the life which I now live in the flesh I live by the faith of the Son of God, who loved me and gave himself for me